leeyuiwah-sl/dundry/README.md

 Starting a Gradle Daemon, 1 busy and 3 stopped Daemons could not be reused, use --status for details

 > Task :dundry-kafka-producer:run
-SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
-SLF4J: Defaulting to no-operation (NOP) logger implementation
-SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
-Prepared to send message from Topic: southwest2 ...
+Prepared to send message to Topic: southwest2 ...
 Producer about to sent 3 records
 Sending record with key 0 to partition 0 with offset 1000:    1 claps
 Sending record with key 1 to partition 0 with offset 1001:    2 claps